 It’s important to frequently interact with your cat when you first bring them home.
 Spending time with your cat can mean petting, playing, or even reading a book in their presence.
 Your cat will most likely be nervous in the beginning and can growl back at you.
 In these situations, it’s best to speak in a soft voice and give them alone time.

 How To Introduce Cats To Other Cats

-Introductions take time and they should not be rushed, especially if you want your resident cat and new cat to have a good relationship.
+Introductions take time and should not be rushed, especially if you want your resident cat and new cat to have a good relationship.
 Their first introduction should be of their scents.
 Let your cats become familiar with each other’s scents by having them on opposite sides of the door.
 After a few days, start to exchange the bedding between your new and old cat.
 Once they become familiar with the scents, organize a carrier meeting.
 Let the cats sniff each other while your new cat is sitting inside their carrier.
 If all goes well, they can meet face-to-face.
-Leave the door open to your new cat’s area, so that they can meet at their own pace.
+Leave the door open to your new cat’s area so that they can meet at their own pace.

 It’s important to make your cat feel safe inside the home.
 To make sure it’s always protected, get Odie Pet Insurance for coverage when an unexpected illness or injury occurs.